 LAser in SItu Keratomileusis, referred to as LASIK, corrects the refractive errors of nearsightedness, farsightedness, and astigmatism.
 The history of using lasers on the human eye goes back to 1985.

-Dr. Teles has been in the forefront of Laser Vision correction ever since the FDA’s first approval in 1995.
+However, it wasn’t until October 1995 that the FDA approved the first treatment for nearsightedness in the United States.
+By 1995, LASIK received FDA approval.
+Dr. Teles has been at the forefront of Laser Vision correction ever since the FDA’s first approval in 1995.

 Unfortunately, not everyone is a good candidate for the LASIK laser procedure.
 The good news is that many people who are not good candidates for LASIK may be eligible for other laser treatment modalities.
 LASIK is but one of several other Laser procedures such as PRK or LASEK.
-For others ocular lens implant surgery may be a good choice.
+For others, ocular lens implant surgery may be a good choice.

 Alternative Procedure to LASIK

 It may be that no laser procedure is realistic and a non-laser procedure such as Corneal Reshaping known as ORTHO-K or CRT may be the best way to achieve one’s goals.
-Age, prescription changes, corneal thickness and corneal health and/or medical issues can influence the selection of the best treatment modality.
+Age, prescription changes, corneal thickness, and corneal health and/or medical issues can influence the selection of the best treatment modality.

-Our office provides free Laser Screening Evaluations and a complete laser vision evaluation with routine comprehensive eye and vision examinations.
+Our office provides free Laser Screening Evaluations and a complete laser vision evaluation with a routine comprehensive eye and vision examinations.
 We are happy to answer preliminary questions by e-mail or phone.